RubixML/ML/CONTRIBUTING.md

 ```

 ### Unit Testing
 All new code *requires* an accompanying unit test whether it be a new feature or a bug fix.
-Exactly what to test depends on the type of change you are making.
-See the individual unit testing guidlines below.
+What to test depends on the type of change you are making.
+See the individual unit testing guidelines below.

 To run the unit tests:
 ```sh